AdobeDocs/campaign-classic-learn.en/help/getting-started/install-and-setup-the-adobe-campaign-client.md

 level: Beginner
 exl-id: d8d99d05-c974-4450-b6b4-b2c5dac27409
 ---
-# Install and setup the Adobe Campaign Client
+# Install and set up the Adobe Campaign Client

 The following video explains how to download and install the Adobe Campaign Client console, create and manage your connections to multiple environments, and verify access to the Adobe Campaign Client console.